IanWE/Density-Boosts-Robustness-Code/README.md

-## Description of Files
+## Description of Core Files
 `core/` is the directory of main codes.
+`core/model_utils.py`: This module is for model usages, e.g. loading, training, saving, evaluating models, explanation (SHAP).
+`core/data_utils.py`: This module is for processing dataset, e.g. loading/saving dataset, loading/saving/processing features.
+`core/constants.py`: This module is used to set some constant values, like configuration.
+`core/feature_selectors.py`: This module is used to implement backdoor attacks.
+`core/models.py`: This module contains code for training/loading specific models (for easy usages).
+`core/nn.py;mmsnn.py;ltnn.py;malconv.py`: Definition for different models.
+`core/utils.py`: This module is for different tools/algorithms/implementations.
 `materials/` contains all saved files and results.
 `datasets/` is the directory of datasets.
 `modified/` contains the modified code for using original PAD and MAB; you can put these code files to the original PAD/MAB datasets for replicate the experiments.